panaversity/learn-agentic-ai/03_ai_protocols/03_a2a/a2a_modules/07_multiturn_conversation/README.md

 # Step 07: Multiturn Conversation 💬

-**Conversational AI with context - Task management and conversation history**
+**Context-aware conversations with memory - Official patterns from LangGraph sample**

-> **Goal**: Implement multiturn conversations with context retention using A2A task management and conversation history.
+> **Goal**: Implement multiturn conversations using official A2A patterns from [a2a-samples/langgraph](https://github.com/google-a2a/a2a-samples/tree/main/samples/python/agents/langgraph) with contextId management and conversation memory.

 ## 🎯 What You'll Learn

-- Multiturn conversation patterns with A2A
+- Official multiturn conversation patterns from [LangGraph sample](https://github.com/google-a2a/a2a-samples/tree/main/samples/python/agents/langgraph)
-- Task lifecycle management (create, update, complete)
+- Context management with `contextId` and task continuity
-- Conversation context and history retention
+- Conversation memory and state persistence
-- Task-based conversation state management
+- Input-required states for interactive dialogue
-- Memory patterns for conversational agents
+- History tracking across message exchanges
-- Foundation for complex conversational AI
+- RequestContext usage for multiturn scenarios

 ## 📋 Prerequisites

 - Completed [Step 06: Message Streaming](../06_message_streaming/)
-- Understanding of A2A tasks and streaming
+- Understanding of A2A TaskUpdater and streaming
 - UV package manager installed
 - Basic understanding of conversation state management